metabase/metabase/docs/faq.md

 ### Does Metabase support SQL Joins?

-Metabase does not expose a "Join" operator, but we do provide ways for non-SQL proficient users more specialized tools to perform the tasks that joins are used for such as filtering or grouping by columns in other tables, etc.
+Metabase does not expose a "Join" operator, but we do provide ways for non-SQL-proficient users to perform the tasks that joins are used for such as filtering or grouping by columns in other tables, etc.

 For more info see our [blog post on the subject](http://www.metabase.com/blog/Joins)